 The article reported that the cyclist said he believed the negative self-talk could be traced to his childhood.
 He remembered, he said, that when he was growing up, his parents had programmed him to think negatively about himself.
 They had criticized him much more than they ever praised him, and they hardly ever encouraged him to believe he could be successful in anything.

 He mostly remembered feeling that he was an underachiever, and that no matter what he did, it was never going to be good enough to earn his parents’ highest praise.
 Now here he was, all grown up and accomplished as a cyclist, competing in the Olympics.
 He was in the lead, with a good chance to win, and still he had to work even harder to win the battle that was going on inside his own head.
 He knew he first had to find and excavate the negative thoughts so that he could then turn self-defeating talk into encouraging and positive self-talk.

 The cyclist had learned early in life to think negative thoughts about himself and his abilities.
 Now, however, as an adult, he realized he would have to find a way to “flip the script,” that was buried in his mind.
 He had to begin replacing negative self-talk with positive.
 But how did he do it?
 How does anyone do it?

-What are some of the things you can you do, right now, to begin countering negative self-talk?
+Here are three things you can start doing, right now, to begin changing your negative self-talk to positive self-talk?